 When you compared Bermuda grass with other turf grasses, Bermuda grass has a higher light requirement than the others.
 It will not thrive in shaded areas and is tolerant of both heat and drought, even dry soil, so it won’t be affected by the hotter sun during the dry months.

-If Bermuda grass grows in the shade with less than 4 hours of full sunlight every day, it will photosynthesize less and this will reduce the amount of energy available to the grass which leads to retarded growth which in turn reduces its tolerance to drought, heat, disease, and cold.
+If Bermuda grass gets less than 4 hours of full sunlight every day, it will photosynthesize less and this will reduce the amount of energy available to the grass which leads to retarded growth which in turn reduces its tolerance to drought, heat, disease, and cold.

 The intensity of the sun and the duration the sun is out during the day is also very important because it will affect the growth of the leaves, stolons, and rhizomes.